gradle/gradle/subprojects/docs/src/docs/release/notes.md

 The `StartParameter.colorOutput` property has been deprecated and will be removed in Gradle 3.0.
 You should use the `consoleOutput` property instead.

-### Tooling API support for Gradle versions 1.1 and older
+### Tooling API support for older Gradle versions

-Using the Gradle tooling API to run Gradle builds for Gradle versions 1.1 and older is now deprecated, and support will be removed in Gradle 3.0.
+- Using the Gradle tooling API to run Gradle builds for Gradle versions 1.1 and older is now deprecated.
+Support for Gradle versions older than 1.2 will be removed in Gradle 3.0.
+- Using Gradle from a Gradle tooling API version 1.12 and older is now deprecated.
+Support for Gradle tooling API versions older than 2.0 will be removed in Gradle 3.0.

 ### Tooling API model properties